CoorpAcademy/components/packages/@coorpacademy-nova-icons/README.md

 ## Before all

-- download iconjar application for macos (https://geticonjar.com/) or free app nucleoapp (https://nucleoapp.com/)
+- Download iconjar application for macos (https://geticonjar.com/) or free app nucleoapp (https://nucleoapp.com/)

 ## Adding an icon